EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 Without this optimization, it is not possible, not even in theory, to achieve the minimum number of flights.
 This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see Section 1 of {{I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE protected CoAP data within target MTU sizes {{I-D.ietf-lake-reqs}}.

-The goal of this document is to provide details on different alternatives for transporting and processing the necessary data; gather opinions on the different approaches; and select only one of those.
+The goal of this document is to provide details on different alternatives for transporting and processing the necessary data, gather opinions on the different approaches, and select only one of those.

 ## Terminology